alphagov/notify-support/_posts/2017-01-01-principles.markdown

     Don’t send out generic information.
 Make it feel like it’s not a big deal for them to ask if they still have other questions.
 If the answer is no, offer alternatives.

+5. Use the words they use

+    Don’t make people translate.

-5. Copy and paste with care
+6. Copy and paste with care

     Remove anything not specifically relevant to the person and question you’re replying to.
 Whatever you send should read and look like one message.

-6. Don’t be pushy, don’t be salesy
+7. Don’t be pushy, don’t be salesy

     We increase adoption by understanding and meeting people’s needs, not by trying to create them.